 PD is an estimate at certain point in time which is derived based on model output of regression of historical observed default rates against macro-economic variables.
 These outputs are calibrated against through the cycle (TTC) PD which is currently used by the Bank, and assessed using rating tools tailored to various categories of counterparties and exposures.
-It helps the Bank to avoid procyclicality i.e. underestimation and overestimation if there is one of outlier data.
 These statistical models are based on market data, as well as internal data compromising both quantitative as well as qualitative factors.
-PD's are estimated considering the contractual maturities of exposures by building term structure of default using the cumulative survival probability.
+PDs are estimated considering the contractual maturities of exposures by building term structure of default using the cumulative survival probability.

 LGD is an estimate of the loss magnitude arising on in case the customer defaults.
 It is based on the difference between the contractual cash flows due and those that the financier would expect to receive, taking into account cash flows from any collateral.
-The LGD models for secured assets consider forecasts of future collateral valuation taking into account sale discounts, time to realization of collateral, cross-collateralization and seniority of claim, cost of realization of collateral and cure rates (i.e. exit from non-performing status).
-LGD models for unsecured assets consider time of recovery, recovery rates and seniority of claims.
+The LGD models for secured assets consider forecasts of future collateral valuation taking into account sale discounts, time to realization of collateral, cost of realization of collateral and cure rates (i.e. exit from non-performing status).
+LGD models for unsecured assets consider time of recovery and recovery rates.
 The calculation is on a discounted cash flow basis, where the cash flows are discounted by the original effective profit rate (EPR) of the finance.

-- 6. Financial risk management (continued) - 6.1 Risk management structure (continued)
+- 6. Financial risk management (continued) - 6.2 Risk management structure (continued)